thomasq7/IT-254-Project/README.md

 4. Connect the CS pin to Pin 10 on the Arduino.
 5. Connect the CLK pin to Pin 13 on the Arduino

+Install LedControl Library (The LedControl library is needed to control the MAX7219:)

+1. Open Arduino IDE.

+2. Go to Sketch → Include Library → Manage Libraries...

+3. Search for LedControl by Eberhard Fahle.

+4. Click Install.

 Resources